devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 Unity 3D Engine can also create <b>Windows / MacOS / Android / iOS Apps</b> and so on.

-This repository is a tutorial for connecting Unity and ROS.
+This repository contain a tutorial for connecting Unity and ROS.

 ![gif](https://github.com/devemin/Unity-ROS-MiniPupper-Tutorial/blob/main/media/overview.gif)